Modeling

 The primary mechanisms for domain modeling in Saleor are:

-Pages and Attributes enable the definition of custom structured data entities.
+Models and Attributes enable the definition of custom structured data entities.
 REFERENCE

 attributes can be used to link entities to each other.